edistyping/favoriteshirts-frontend/README.md

 # TO DO
+    - Upon sign out, what should we do with Favorites state?
+        - Clear the state variable, localStorage

     - Post.js
         - Error when uploading
-            - Probably option/select ones
+            - double check inputs

-    - Home, Post, Favorite, Profile, My Post
+    - Update formatting for Home, Post, Favorite, Profile, MyPost components
+        - Post
+        - Favorite
+            - Add/Remove an item
-        - Formatting
+        - Profile
+            - Change Email, Name, Favorite Color, Delete Account

-    - Fix SignOut
+        - MyPost

-    - Favorites page
+            - Remove, Edit
-        - imageUrls error for some reason

-    -
+        - Home

     BUG
-        - Products will get added/duplicate randomly
-            - No clue why this happens

-        - Sign Out does nothing.
-            - I think Window.reload being called before dispatch() is finished is the reason.

-        - (IP) Fix Modal in White
+        - (Done) Fix Modal in White
             - Sctructure thing more neatly
-            - (IP) Set the default for Option fields.
+            - Set the default for Option fields.
 It's coming in Empty
-            - (IP) Features, Maintenances. don't show if empty. format if so
+            - Features, Maintenances. don't show if empty. format if so
-            - (IP) Same for Tags
+        - (Done) Add comment sections
             - (Backend) Update API so it returns Username

-            - (Done) Add comment sections
+        - (Done) Sign Out does nothing.
+            - I think Window.reload being called before dispatch() is finished is the reason.
         - (Done) Upvote/DownVote doesn't change once a User clicks it
+        - (Done) Products will get added/duplicate randomly = UseEffect()
         - (Done) After adding a comment, Username doesn't show up instantly

-        - (Done )When a Page is selected, fix that message thing
+        - (Done) When a Page is selected, fix that message thing
             - Need a Loading variable
                 loading, products (null, 0, 0+)

-    - Allow user to pick a favorite color when creating a username
+        - (Done) Allow user to pick a favorite color when creating a username
             - For Comment/Post, show their color

     (IP) All pages
         - Filter